grafana/xk6-disruptor/docs/01-development/01-contributing.md

 ### Debugging e2e tests

-By default, once the e2e test is completed, the test cluster is deleted.
+In the examples above, once the e2e test is completed, the test cluster is deleted using the `Cleanup` method.
 This is inconvenient for debugging failed tests.

 This behavior is controlled by the `AutoCleanup` option in the `E2eClusterConfig`.
 By default it is true.
 This option can be disable using the `WithAutoCleanup(false)` option in the `BuildE2eCluster` function or by setting `E2E_AUTOCLEANUP=false` in your environment.
+When this option is disable, the `Cleanup` method will leave the cluster intact.

 ### Reusing e2e test clusters